asiacanady/s18-a03/README.md

  4. `mean(numbers)`: given a list of numbers use the built-in functions `sum` and `len` to return their mean
  5. `percentile(numbers, p)`: given a list of numbers expand the example from class to calculate the `p`-th percentile, i.e. the `p*len(numbers)` element in the sorted list.

     If `p*len(numbers)` is not an integer, you should take the average between the adjacent elements in the sorted lists..
 For example, when `p=.5` and len(numbers) is 6, `percentile(numbers, p)` should return the average between the 3rd and 4th items in the sorted list.

+    Your function should *not* modify `numbers` inplace.

 ## C: Analysis of salaries
 Repeat the analysis from assignment 1 using the `helper` module you developed in parts A and B.